|

 INFORMATION

-you for your service to our club and our community.
+a member's commitment to our club and our communities.

 Habitat for Humanity of